 Lack of Check-In Discipline

 Number one is lack of check indiscipline.
 This would seem trivial, but this is the number one problem reported by all the clients that we have spoken to.
-You will not believe how many clients ask for features to manage checking discipline.
+Checking in discipline is an important topic clients want to discuss when they ask how to implement OKRs.

 People have to take check-ins seriously.
 They have to check in on time, as well as provide appropriate supporting information as to: